 Holts Tyreweld 400ml

 This is puncture repair in a can.
-It threads onto the valve, sprays in sealant then re-inflates the tyre – all in one go.
+It threads onto the valve, sprays in sealant, and then re-inflates the tyre – all in one go.
 It’s simple, quick and doesn’t require any additional tools.

-Like with the application of Slime, it’s recommended that you stay under 50mph for 5-10km after using Tyreweld to let the repair settle.
+Like with the application of slime, staying under 50mph for 5-10km after using Tyreweld is recommended to let the repair settle.

 Though this stuff is intended as a temporary solution, you can find lots of people online (and in real life) who are happy to ride around on a tyre repaired in this way indefinitely.

 When this is on sale, buy several cans.